shane-kerr/Yeti-Project/doc/KSK-rollover-communication-plan.md

 Communications Plan
 ===================

-1. Maintain a web page with all past and present KSK, including the dates when they were active.
-Include dates of planned future KSK rollovers.
-Also include a history of changes to the web page itself.

-2. Announce any changes to the web page to the yeti-discuss list.

-3. During a roll, announce the following changes to the yeti-discuss and yeti-operators mailing lists.
-Also put them in a visible place on the front page of http://yeti-dns.org
+* During a roll, announce the following changes to the yeti-discuss and yeti-operators mailing lists.
+Also put them in a visible place on the front page of https://yeti-dns.org

    1. 14 days before a KSK roll starts